 Associate of Applied Science in Business Administration

-Students in a business administration program take courses that cover such topics as finance, management, computers, and human resources.
-General education courses, such as algebra, computer basics, and communication are commonly offered in addition to the fundamental coursework in business-related subjects.
-Some of the core classes include:
+Students in these programs are required to take general education courses, such as algebra, computer basics, and communication alongside fundamental coursework in business-related subjects.
+Some of the core business classes include:

 - Economic theories